…of making many books there is no end; and much study is a weariness of the flesh.

 Another problem was that it took so much time.
 Teachers could decided on their evaluations fairly quickly, it was the gathering of the evidence to support their judgement that ate up the hours.
 This was needed for two audiences.
 One, the exam board, they’d need it so that they could ensure that the marks given were fair and that teachers across the country were using the same standards.
 And, two, to show to the parents when the inevitable complaints came in.

 Pushy parents eh?
 Not really.
 Parents can be a hassle but on the whole schools like them to get involved in the education of their young adult.
-Things that might have been missed can get found out.
+Young adults are secretive, comparing notes can highlight things that the young adult would have preferred to remain covered up.
 Never feel that you are, bothering the teachers, good ones like to talk to parents and bad ones should get found out.
 No, it was expected that parents would dispute marks, standing up for their offspring is their job after all.
-It took time to assemble the stuff to show them that poor little Jimmy really was that thick.
+It took time to assemble the stuff to show them that, despite what he had been telling them, little Jimmy wasn’t a scholar of some note.

 This, the extra time, was available during the lockdown, in normal times it isn’t really there.
 Something else would have to be skipped — homework? teaching time? are we willing to pay the teachers for the extra hours that they’d need to put in?
 No, I’m afraid we are stuck with exams.